 a community gathering and meeting place ever since.
 Many

 remember regular dances being held "back in the day".

-The building was gifted to the community by the Hockley
+The building was conveyed to the Hockley Historic Community

 was provided by the late Jack Brooksbank